-Disclaimer for the provision of education/training by the Centre for Learning & Development at Tallaght Hospital
+Disclaimer for the Provision of Education/Training by the Centre for Learning & Development at Tallaght University Hospital

-Attendance and/ or participation in the above programme which is provided by, or on behalf of, Centre for Learning & Development (CLD) at Tallaght Hospital is subject to the following terms and conditions:
+Attendance and/or participation in the above programme which is provided by, or on behalf of, Centre for Learning & Development (CLD) at Tallaght University Hospital (TUH) is subject to the following terms and conditions:

 - In light of these purposes, this programme is intended to provide educational information to aid and augment an understanding of the theoretical subject matter presented and/ or the practical application of certain skills and competencies.

-- Tallaght Hospital shall have no liability, whether in (a) contract, (b) tort, (c) statute or (d) otherwise, for any injury, loss, damage or claim arising out of, or in connection with, any person’s attendance and/ or participation in this programme including but not limited to the subject matter thereof and/ or arising out of the use of any handbooks, guidance notes, other documentation, oral presentations/ demonstrations, web-based learning tools or any other instruction or materials provided as part of this course (the “Materials”), howsoever arising.
+- The TUH shall have no liability, whether in (a) contract, (b) tort, (c) statute or (d) otherwise, for any injury, loss, damage or claim arising out of, or in connection with, any person’s attendance and/ or participation ithis programme including but not limited to the subject matter thereof and/ or arising out of the use of any handbooks, guidance notes, other documentation, oral presentations/ demonstrations, web-based learning tools or any other instruction or materials provided as part of this course (the “Materials”), howsoever arising.

-- Any Materials provided by Tallaght Hospital as part of this programme are provided for information and guidance purposes only.
-Tallaght Hospital makes no representation assurance, warranty or guarantee of any kind whatsoever in relation to the Materials.
+- Any Materials provided by TUH as part of this programme are provided for information and guidance purposes only.
+TUH makes no representation assurance, warranty or guarantee of any kind whatsoever in relation to the Materials.
 The provision of the Materials is without prejudice to the obligation of persons attending and/ or participating in this programme to continually develop themselves as professionals, where applicable.

 - If and to the extent that any provision in this Disclaimer is held to be unenforceable, illegal or void in whole or in part, it will to that extent be deemed not to form part of this Disclaimer and the enforceability, legality and validity of the remainder of this Disclaimer will not be affected.

-- Nothing in this Disclaimer shall limit or exclude the liability of the Tallaght Hospital in a manner which is prohibited by law.
+- Nothing in this Disclaimer shall limit or exclude the liability of the TUH in a manner which is prohibited by law.